Welcome to the Wolves Classroom

 Wolves Educator: Chandler

 Chandler grew up in the woods outside of St. Cloud, Minnesota.
 He graduated from Bard College (NY) with a degree in music.
 After traveling through Africa and working on a small organic farm in California, he moved to Minneapolis to become a piano teacher and landscape gardener.
 In 2015, his family moved to Grand Marais.
 He completed the Graduate Teaching Licensure program at Saint Scholastica in Duluth and student taught in the Wolves’ classroom.
-Last year he taught in the Fawns’ classroom, which was one of the best learning experiences of his life!
-This year, he’s excited to be working again with Suzy in the Wolves’ two classrooms.
+His first year he taught in the Fawns’ classroom, which was one of the best learning experiences of his life!
+Now, he’s excited to be working again with Suzy in the Wolves’ two classrooms.
 In his free time, Chandler still very much enjoys playing piano, travelling with his family and exploring the great outdoors.